 Pipsico offers Scouts the opportunity to work on more than 50 merit badges during summer camp.
-These are all listed in the merit badge booklet, along with the merit badge schedule.
+The offerings can be found in the merit badge booklet, along with the merit badge schedule, which is published separately in December.
 Some Scouts will be encouraged by their units to take as many merit badges as possible.
 While this is a unit decision, experience shows that trying to learn six new skills at the same time is difficult, especially when some merit badges require several additional hours of work or practice.
 Accordingly, a Scout who works on six merit badges will learn how to get by with the least amount of work, rather than actually learning skills.
 We recommend that, before camp, Scoutmasters hold a conference with each Scout to assist them in setting realistic goals.
 Scouts should be encouraged to allow time for the proper completion of merit badges.
-The underlying purpose of these programs is to expose Scouts to new activities/studies that may positively impact character values, connect the practical application of material learned in school, to develop career or hobby interests and to learn new ways of having fun.
+The underlying purpose of programs is to expose Scouts to new these activities/studies that may positively impact character values, connect the practical application of material learned in school, to develop career or hobby interests and to learn new ways of having fun.
 We do reserve the right to adjust the schedule to meet demand and therefore all units must register for merit badges through Black Pug before camp.
 Sessions have maximum numbers to ensure quality learning.
 Once a Scout is signed up for a merit badge, we assume that they have the Scoutmasters approval to work on that badge.
 We will approve requirements completed at camp under the guidance of our merit badge counselors.

 Merit Badge registration will be done ONLINE, and will be on a first come, first-serve basis.
-All registrations for MB sessions will be through the same online registration portal for which you register (Black Pug).
+All registrations for MB sessions will be through Black Pug, which is the same online registration portal for which you register.
 More details on Merit Badges will be published in a later Merit Badge Guidebook.